Acupuncture for miscarriage

 Treatment for reoccurring miscarriage

-As acupuncture helps to regulate blood flow to the uterus it helps to nourish and feed the embryo, as well as regulate immune factors that could be preventing implantation.
+As acupuncture helps to regulate blood flow to the uterus it helps to nourish and feed the embryo, as well as regulate immune factors that could be preventing implantation, thereby reducing the risk of miscarriage.
+The stimulation of acupuncture points can help to prevent miscarriage.

 Stener-Victori et al. (2003) Ovarian blood flow responses to electro-acupuncture stimulation at different frequencies and intensities in anaesthetized rats.
 Autonomic Neuroscience: Basic and Clinical 108, 50– 56.